abogoyavlensky/automigrate/README.md

 | `[:char <pos-int>]`    | second element is the length of value                               |
 | `[:float <pos-int>]`   | second element is the minimum acceptable precision in binary digits |

+:information_source: *There are fixed field types because `automigrate` validates type of field and default value to have an error as early as possible before running migration against database.*

 ##### Field options

 Options value is a map where key is name of the option and value is available option value.
 All options are optional.